Address: 1500 N Dinosaur Trail, Drumheller, AB

 Parking: Free in the parking lots

 Age Range: All ages.
-Really young kids may find some sections a bit dry but this should be improved with the addition of the upcoming Learning Lounge.
+Really young kids may find some sections a bit dry.
 Dinosaur fans may be disappointed to find that the entire museum is not devoted just to dinosaurs.

 Stay Length: expect to stay at least 2.5 hours.
 If you were pushed for time or had young kids, you could probably get through in 2 hours.

-Also in the Area: The World’s Largest Dinosaur, Drumheller Spray Park, The Little Church, Hosethief Canyon, Bleriot Ferry, Rosedale Suspension Bridge, 11 bridges to wayne, Hoodoo Trail, Atlas Coal Mine, Cactus Coulee Fun Park, Fossil World Discovery Centre, Homestead Museum, Hoseshoe Canyon
+Also in the Area: The World’s Largest Dinosaur, Drumheller Spray Park, The Little Church, Hosethief Canyon, Bleriot Ferry, Rosedale Suspension Bridge, 11 bridges to Wayne, Hoodoo Trail, Atlas Coal Mine, Cactus Coulee Fun Park, Fossil World Discovery Centre, Homestead Museum, Hoseshoe Canyon, Barney’s Adventure Park

 See more about Drumhellers attractions – Things to do in Dumheller with Kids